Traffic Gateway - Next Generation

 Our wonderful Cinegy Professional Services team is always ready to help with installing and running it.

-As an approximation you can consider assessing the following requirements:
+As an approximation, you can consider assessing the following requirements:

 Processing scale – consider the number of playlist processing transactions during working hours.
-More tasks to be completed – more chances something goes wrong and will require operator assistance.
+More tasks to be completed – more chances that something goes wrong and will require operator assistance.